jessemorris/better_launch/README.md

 bl better_launch 02_ui.py
 ```

 See the single line of shortcuts at the bottom?
-That's the TUI, and it will never take up more than 3 lines to be as unobtrusive as possible.
+That's the TUI, and it will never take up more than 3 lines!
 Despite its simplicity, the TUI allows you a comfortable degree of control over all nodes managed by the *better_launch* process it is running in:
 - listing a node's services and topics
 - starting and stopping nodes
 - triggering lifecycle transitions